Jacob-J-Richards/DS_DA_Projects/3-90+_DaysPastDue/ReadMe.md

 test = test.groupby('id', group_keys=False).apply(impute_feature_2)
 ```

-replace y with 1 if 90+DPD and 0 if active
+Replace y with 1 if 90+DPD and 0 if active.

 ```python